mazerab/reality-capture-mobile-app/README.md

 If you need sample images, please go to this [directory](/assets/sample).

+If you would like to watch a demo video, please watch it on [YouTube](https://www.youtube.com/watch?v=D6HUcNLGDjo).

 ### Pre-requisites

 * You must have a valid AWS account